Query Fanout Estimator

 Output

-The agent returns a structured text output containing likely search queries that Answer Engines would fan out from your prompt.
+The node returns a structured text output containing likely search queries that answer engines would fan out from your prompt.
 For example:

 what is query fan-out in ai search, how do llms expand user prompts into multiple web searches, impact of query fan-out on brand visibility, examples of query fan-out in google ai overviews,how to optimize content for query fan-out

-You can parse this list into an array in downstream steps or feed it directly to other agents.
+You can parse this text into a list in downstream steps or feed it directly to other nodes.

 Example workflow: Fanout-informed content planning